geoals/rust-korean/backend/README.md

 `sqlx migrate run` to run database migrations

-`cargo watch -q -c -w src/ -x run` to automatically recompile on file changes and start a HTTP server on localhost:3000 (must be installed with cargo install cargo-watch)
+`cargo watch -q -c -w src/ -x run` to automatically recompile on file changes and start a HTTP server on localhost:3000 (must be installed with `cargo install cargo-watch`)

 alternatively you can use
 `cargo run`

 set environment variable `RUST_LOG=debug` to see debug logs

-## API
+## API example (might be outdated)

 ### Lookup
 `GET /lookup/:term`